 Heroin can be ingested in many ways, although some methods cause the drug to affect the brain and body more rapidly than others.
-In its purest form, heroin is a white powder that may look like cocaine or pure amphetamines.
-Other varieties include a brownish powder and a black tar-like substance; color and texture changes indicate the introduction of impurities or additives.

 - Injecting it into a vein or muscle

 Different paraphernalia is associated with these different methods of ingestion.

 Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
 The evaluation consists of 10 yes or no questions that are intended to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.

 Heroin Paraphernalia Can Be Dangerous

 No matter how drugs are ingested, they can become addictive and cause serious health consequences like lung, brain, heart, and liver damage.
 However, drug use equipment can also lead to its own set of problems – health issues, legal problems, and more.

 Needle sharing is frequently associated with disease transmission, especially HIV/AIDS and viral hepatitis.5 Any blood-borne pathogen can be transmitted through shared needles, which has been a consistent problem among people struggling with heroin addiction who inject the drug.
 Abscesses in the skin, tuberculosis, and sexually transmitted infections are also caused by, or transmitted through, dirty or shared needles.